Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - Originality: Unique perspectives and arguments.

-8. Should I use quotes in essays?
+8. Is it good to use quotes in UPSC essays?

 Yes, using relevant quotes enhances the quality of your essay.
 Ensure they align with the theme and are attributed correctly.
 For example: